aydiaj/eyes_tracker/README.md

 ## Getting Started

-This project is a starting point for a Flutter proctoring apps.
+This project is a starting point for Flutter proctoring apps.